jahidhasanlinix/R_lang/README.md

 # R_lang
-- Statistical Machine Learning, coding with R lang.
+- Play with R lang.
 -Statistical Learning Maths and R. (Thanks to Professor Joe Suzuki for recommending this books)